alpha-davidson/TensorBNN/README.md

 ```
 pip3 install numpy scipy
 ```
 TensorFlow and TensorFlow-probability must be instaled separately.
-The TensorFlow version must be 2.0.
-Using a 1.x version will not work.
+The TensorFlow version should be the most recent (2.3 at the moment).
+Using a 1.x version will not work, and neither will older versions of 2.
 It is also highly recomended that this code be run on a gpu due to its high computational complexity.
-TensorFlow 2.0 for the gpu can be installed with the command:
+TensorFlow for the gpu can be installed with the command:

 ```
-pip3 install tensorflow-gpu==2.0.0-beta1
+pip3 install tensorflow-gpu
 ```

-In order to be compatible with this version of tensorflow 2.0, tensorflow-probability version 0.8.0 must be installed.
+In order to be compatible with this version of tensorflow, the most recent version of tensorflow-probability (0.11) must be installed.
 This is done with the following command:

 ```
-pip3 install tensorflow-probability==0.8.0
+pip3 install tensorflow-probability
 ```